Mkurwa/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction

-This project focuses on predicting heart disease based on attributes such as blood pressure, cholestoral levels, heart rate, and other characteristic attributes.
-Patients are classified as whether they have coronary artery disease or not.
+This project focuses on predicting heart disease based on attributes such as blood pressure, cholesterol levels, heart rate, and other characteristic attributes.
+Patients are classified as to whether they have coronary artery disease or not.
 This project utilizes a dataset of 303 patients distributed by the UCI Machine Learning Repository.

 The dataset is available through the University of California, Irvine Machine learning repository.
 Here is the URL: